mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Introduction
 ------------

 Mixed-mode signal chains are everywhere - every time you talk on your cell phone, a sensor (microphone) transduces a real-world physical phenomenon (vibrating air) into an electrical signal, which is then amplified, then digitized by an ADC (analog to digital converter), where it is converted into digital data.
-And at every point along the chain the signal is degraded in various ways that can usually be characterized either as some form of distortion or additive noise.
-Once in the digital domain, processing of the digitized data is not perfect either, but at least it is, for all practical purposes, immune to many of the offenders that affect analog signals - component tolerances, temperature drift, interference from adjacent signals, supply voltage variations, and so on.
+At every point along the chain the signal is degraded in various ways that can usually be characterized either as some form of distortion or additive noise.
+Once in the digital domain, the processing of the digitized data is not perfect either, but at least it is, for all practical purposes, immune to many of the offenders that affect analog signals - component tolerances, temperature drift, interference from adjacent signals or supply voltage variations.

 While audio applications are ubiquitous, with well-understood requirements, industrial and instrumentation applications continue to push the physical limits of what’s possible:

--  Seismic instruments can approach 140dB dynamic range
+-  Seismic instruments can approach 140(decibels)dB dynamic range
 -  Load cells, pressure sensors, and torque sensors have single-digit ppm noise, but tiny (tens of millivolts) signal levels
 -  Modern techniques facilitate high-resolution optical measurements from relatively low-resolution ADCs when analog and digital noise and interference reduction techniques are applied.

 In a nutshell - there is always room for improvement in analog and mixed signal components for instrumentation.
-If an Analog to Digital Converter (ADC) or Digital to Analog Converter (DAC) appears on the market that advances the state of the art in speed, noise, power, accuracy, or price, industry will happily apply it to existing problems, then ask for more improvement.
+If an ADC or a Digital to Analog Converter (DAC) appears on the market that advances the state of the art in speed, noise, power, accuracy, or price, industry will happily apply it to existing problems, then ask for more improvement.

 This paper details the analysis and verification of such a signal acquisition system, focusing on noise.
-Individual signal chain elements will first be modeled in LTspice and Python / SciPy, then verified using Python to drive low-cost instrumentation and evaluation boards via the Linux IIO framework.
+Individual signal chain elements will first be modelled in LTspice and Python / SciPy, then verified using Python to drive low-cost instrumentation and evaluation boards via the Linux IIO framework.
 While primarily for the education space, these instruments have adequate performance for many industrial applications.
-Furthermore, the techniques can easily be adapted to other benchtop instruments.
+Furthermore, these techniques can easily be adapted to other bench-top instruments.

 A Generic Mixed Signal Chain
 ----------------------------